adlnet/xAPI-Spec/xAPI.md

 Through the use-cases, shared experiences, and knowledge you have shared, ADL and the community clearly identified the first step in creating the Training and Learning Architecture--the Experience API.
-You are truly the community leaders on which we depend to make our training and education the very best.
+You are truly the community leaders on which we depend to make our training and education the very best."_

 Kristy S. Murray, Ed.D.
 Director, ADL Initiative